Amano47/NeuralHaircut/custom_dataset/custom_data.md

 Define views, on which you want to train.
 Save it into `views.pickle`

-This is a file, which contains the camera IDs from COLMAP, to train from a subset of the captured cameras, such as from the front facing cameras.
+This is a file, which contains the camera IDs from COLMAP, to train from a subset of the captured cameras, such as from the front facing ones.

 ### 3.9 FLAME head